 Good attendance and punctuality is vital to being successful at school.
-Here are the ways that we motivate and encourage excellent attendance and the ways we work with families to improve them where we need to.
+Here are the ways that we motivate and encourage excellent attendance and the ways we work with families to improve attendance and punctuality at OGPS.

-- We set 95% attendance as our minimum expectation at Oliver Goldsmith.
+- We set 96% attendance as our minimum expectation for all pupils at Oliver Goldsmith.

 - Our whole school attendance has been good for a number of years and we want to maintain and raise our standards

-- Under DfE guidance, Headteachers can only grant leave of absence in "exceptional circumstances".
+- Please complete a Leave of Absence Application form for any leave of absence.
+Under DfE guidance, Headteachers can only grant leave of absence in "exceptional circumstances".
 Please do not ask for leave of absence for a family holiday as this will not be granted.
 Also, leave of absence will not be granted to visit relatives who are unwell.
 Term dates are published in advance so that families can arrange holidays.
-If you have any questions regarding leave of absence, please make an appointment with Mr Simmons via the school office.
+If you have any questions regarding leave of absence, please make an appointment with Mrs McAndrew via the school office.

 How do we monitor attendance and punctuality?

-- We work closely with Brent's Educational Welfare Officer (EWO) to support improving attendance and punctuality for pupils causing concern.
+- We monitor attendance and punctuality daily and work closely with Brent's Educational Welfare Officer (EWO) to support improving attendance and punctuality for pupils causing concern.

 - We will contact parents directly where attendance need to improve.